secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/pathfactory/index.html.md

 Form strategy is used on content tracks to collect data from unknown visitors.
 This is done by "gating" an asset within a track or by creating a track rule with an engagement threshold (example: spent at least 60 seconds in the track and viewed 2 assets).
 Not all content tracks will or should have form strategy turned on - it depends on the goal of your campaign.
 Form strategy should only be used when a track entry point is **not** from a webform or landing page (i.e. direct link from digital ad or web promoter).
 The forms used in PathFactory are directly tied to currently existing Marketo forms.

-**Please Note:** We have [listening campaigns](#listening-campaigns) in Marketo set up to capture consumption of content that would have been gated had PathFactory not been implemented.
-The listeners also incorporate PathFactory activity into the [MQL scoring model](/handbook/marketing/marketing-operations/marketo/#scoring-model).
-This means that you do not need to add form strategy to a content track if entry point is from a landing page and there are listening campaigns set up for assets in your track that would normally be gated.
+**Please Note:**  PathFactory activity is tied into the [MQL scoring model](/handbook/marketing/marketing-operations/marketo/#scoring-model).
+This means that you do not need to add form strategy to a content track if entry point is from a landing page.

 - [Form strategy best practices](https://nook.pathfactory.com/nook/s/article/form-strategy-best-practices)
 - [Form strategy FAQ](https://nook.pathfactory.com/nook/s/article/forms-strategy-faq)